Influenza A virus subtype H3N2: Fujian flu (2003–2004)

 Fujian flu refers to flu caused by either a Fujian human flu strain of the H3N2 subtype or a Fujian bird flu strain of the H5N1 subtype of the Influenza A virus.
 These strains are named after Fujian province in China.

 A/Fujian (H3N2) human flu (from A/Fujian/411/2002(H3N2)-like flu virus strains) caused an unusually severe 2003–2004 flu season.
 This was due to a reassortment event that caused a minor clade to provide a haemagglutinin gene that later became part of the dominant strain in the 2002–2003 flu season.
 A/Fujian (H3N2) was made part of the trivalent influenza vaccine for the 2004–2005 flu season.

-2004–2005 flu season

-The 2004–05 trivalent influenza vaccine for the United States contained: